Sam Curran: International career

 After playing only two tests in the summer, Curran played all six Tests of the 2019–20 winter tours of New Zealand and South Africa.
 In the two New Zealand Tests, Curran took 6 wickets at an average of 39.7 and made 40 in three innings.
 In South Africa, Curran made 130 runs in 7 innings, and took 10 wickets at an average of 32.6, which included career best figures of 4/58 in the first Test.

 On 29 May 2020, Curran was named in a 55-man group of players to begin training ahead of international fixtures starting in England following the COVID-19 pandemic.
 On 17 June 2020, Curran was included in England's 30-man squad to start training behind closed doors for the Test series against the West Indies.
 On 4 July 2020, Curran was named as one of the nine reserve players for the first Test match of the series.

 In the 2020 England summer, Curran played in one Test against the West Indies and one against Pakistan, scoring 17 in his only innings and taking 4 wickets at an average of 36.
 Curran was included in the squad for England's 2021 tour of Sri Lanka.

 Curran then played in all 5 T20I matches, and all 3 ODI matches as part of England's 2021 winter tour of India.
 On 28 March 2021, in the final ODI match of the tour, Curran was awarded Player of the Match for scoring 95* in England's attempted run chase of 329 set by India.
 England lost the match by 7 runs.

 On 1 July 2021, in the second match against Sri Lanka, Curran took his first five-wicket haul in ODI cricket.
 On 16 August 2021 in the second test against India, Curran was the first batter to get a king pair at Lord's.

 In September 2021, Curran was named in England's squad for the 2021 ICC Men's T20 World Cup.
 However, on 5 October 2021, Curran was ruled out of England's squad due to a back injury, with his brother, Tom, named as his replacement.

 He was out of action for around seven months making his comeback in the County Championship for Surrey on 21 April 2022 against Somerset.

-In May 2024, he was named in England’s squad for the 2024 ICC Men's T20 World Cup tournament.
+In May 2024, he was named in England's squad for the 2024 ICC Men's T20 World Cup tournament.

+On 30 January 2026, during the first T20I of England's tour of Sri Lanka, Curran became only the second England bowler to take a hat-trick in Twenty20 International history, following Chris Jordan in 2024.
+Curran achieved the feat in the 16th over of the Sri Lankan innings, dismissing Dasun Shanaka, Maheesh Theekshana and Matheesha Pathirana.